Bluebear77/Intern_ECLADATTA/Dataset/100-female-celebrities/v2-100/readme.md

 - P2 >> P3: convert.py, determine the  "column_types","key_column","numeric_columns"and "date_columns" based on the table info (regex) … should rather use DAGOBAH!

 ***
+- Raw >> CSV: 2csv.py, extract the key columns and their column types from the DAGOBAH annotations in the raw JSON file and save the results into CSV files.

 - P2 >> P4: supply.py, determine the  "column_types","key_column" using DAGOBAH